redhat-developer/gitops-operator/README.md

 | Installation Modes | All Namepaces | Single, All Namespaces |
 | Support for Kubernetes | ❌ | ✅ |
 | Maintained by | Red Hat | Community  |

+## Migrate from [Argo CD Community Operator](https://github.com/argoproj-labs/argocd-operator) to GitOps Operator

+Please follow the steps mentioned in the doc to migrate from [Argo CD Community Operator](https://github.com/argoproj-labs/argocd-operator) to GitOps Operator.